 ECONOMIC SLOWDOWN IN CERTAIN SECTORS: The Company's sales are based significantly on end user demand for products in key industrial sectors.
-Many of these sectors have recently experienced economic declines which have adversely affected the Company's business.
-A continuation of this general economic decline may adversely affect the Company's business by extending sales cycles and reducing revenue.
+Many of these sectors periodically experience economic declines which could adversely affect the Company's business by extending sales cycles and reducing revenue.